Modafinil is becoming fairly well-known in academic circles and among business executives. This is especially true in places like silicon valley.

 When we’re sleep deprived, our brain doesn’t work efficiently.

 Modafinil is an excellent tool for making us feel awake and alert, but it’s NOT an alternative for sleeping.
-It’s important to have at least 7 hours of sleep per night.
+Having at least 7 hours of sleep per night is important.

 Modafinil stimulates the sympathetic nervous system (SNS).